bonitoo-io/www/src/pages/about/index.md

 ## Who We Are

-Bonitoo is an unconventional software development and consulting company, a professional R&D studio that aims to provide software development projects and services.
+Bonitoo s.r.o. is an unconventional software development and consulting company, a professional R&D studio that aims to provide software development projects and services.
 Bonitoo builds its services on a strong team of professionals, who formed the core of the development of the Systinet company between 2000 and 2006.